 The New Rising Sons - Set It Right LP - clear vinyl - PREORDER

-The New Rising Sons - Set It Right LP - clear vinyl - this item should be shipping before 12/06/2019 - if you order other items with this item the entire order will be on hold until this item is available.
+The New Rising Sons - Set It Right LP - clear vinyl - the release date is 12/06/2019 but Stickfigure does NOT know if the records will arrive before 12/06/2019, your order WILL ship as soon as the shipment of lp's arrive - if you order other items with this item the entire order will be on hold until this item is available.

 A little over twenty years ago, The New Rising Sons formed in the bowels of the lower east side of Manhattan.
 At the time, both Garrett Klahn (Texas Is The Reason) and Drew Thomas (Into Another) had parted with their respective bands to find something more.
 Through mutual friends in the business and NYC scene, Garrett and Drew were able to connect and create that something more with local guitarist and songwriter Kevin McGinnis.
 Within a few months, the band would independently release an EP, creating a buzz through the town and the industry.
 This buzz led to a demo deal at Capitol Records.
 Although this move would prove to not work out, as fate would have it, the New Rising Sons were offered a multi-album contract with Virgin Records.